larissa/vim-configs/README.md

 # vim-configs
 This repo is used to manage my vim configuration.
+This setup is heavily based on akitaonrails' vimfiles.

 ## plugins
 * [ack.vim] (http://www.vim.org/scripts/script.php?script_id=2572)